offensive-packaging/documentation/llvm-defaults/index.md

-   --no-type-check                                    - Suppress type errors (Wasm) --no-warn                                          - Suppress all warnings --nvptx-sched4reg                                  - NVPTX Specific: schedule for register pressue --poison-checking-function-local                   - Check that returns are non-poison (for testing) --r600-ir-structurize                              - Use StructurizeCFG IR pass --rdf-dump                                         - --rdf-limit=<uint>                                 -
+   --no-type-check                                    - Suppress type errors (Wasm) --no-warn                                          - Suppress all warnings --nvptx-sched4reg                                  - NVPTX Specific: schedule for register pressue --opaque-pointers                                  - Use opaque pointers --poison-checking-function-local                   - Check that returns are non-poison (for testing) --print-pipeline-passes                            - Print a '-passes' compatible string describing the pipeline (best-effort only).
+   --r600-ir-structurize                              - Use StructurizeCFG IR pass
+   --rdf-dump                                         -
+   --rdf-limit=<uint>                                 -